 CB radio?
 What’s that?

 Citizen Band radio (CB radio) required special equipment but not an operator’s license.
-If you had the right equipment you just jumped on the the airwaves, communicating with other CB users on one of 40 open channels.
+This meant you could send out a broadcast like a licensed radio station if you had the right equipment and used one of 40 open channels.

 People used it like today’s social media—you could follow public conversations in real time without saying a word.
 Social media users call this “following the stream” or “lurking.”